Matrilineality in Judaism: Contemporary Judaism

-Conservative Judaism
+Conservative

-The Conservative Movement also practices matrilineal descent.
+The Conservative Movement practices matrilineal descent.
 In 1986, the Conservative Movement's Rabbinical Assembly reiterated the commitment of the Conservative Movement to the practice of matrilineal descent.
 Furthermore, the movement stated that any rabbi who accepts the principle of patrilineal descent will be subject to expulsion from the Rabbinical Assembly.
 Still, the Conservative Movement affirmed that "sincere Jews by choice" should be warmly welcomed into the community and that "sensitivity should be shown to Jews who have intermarried and their families."
-The Conservative movement actively reaches out to intermarried families by offering them opportunities for Jewish growth and enrichment.
+The Conservative Judaism movement actively reaches out to intermarried families by offering them opportunities for Jewish growth and enrichment.

 The Ratner Center for the Study of Conservative Judaism conducted a survey of 1,617 members of 27 Conservative congregations in the U.S. and Canada in 1995.
 69% of respondents to the Ratner Center survey agreed that they would regard personally as a Jew anyone who was raised Jewish—even if their mother was Gentile and their father was Jewish (Wertheimer, 59).
 In this same survey, 29% of respondents indicated that they attended Jewish religious services twice a month or more and 13% that they engage in the study of a Jewish text once a month or more (Wertheimer, 55–57).